leejk526/second/README.md

 <br/>
 ** In mac os, the limit of swap memory is approximately 50GB.
 <br/>
-** So, I reduce MS COCO train, val, and test set to one-third.
+** So, I reduced MS COCO train, val, and test set to one-third repectively.
 (1/3)
 <br/>